-Simply speaking, a standby generator is a robust commercial engine mounted on a skid, fitted with a large alternator, radiator, on-board fuel tank and electric governing, housed either in a weather proof canopy or within a purpose built building.
-Sometimes referred to as ‘a lorry without wheels’ they are far more sophisticated than that.
+Simply speaking, a standby generator is a robust commercial engine mounted on a skid, fitted with a large alternator, radiator, on-board fuel tank and electric governing, housed either in a weatherproof canopy or within a purpose built building.
+Although sometimes referred to as ‘a lorry without wheels’, they are far more sophisticated than that.
 Each standby system has to be ready to start up at any given time, winter or summer, rain or storm without any possibility of failure, to ensure you have some level of disaster prevention.

 This is the nerve centre, constantly monitoring the sensitive harmonics of the National Grid supply for any deviation or fluctuation to the regular pattern.
-If such a deviation is sensed, then it is this panel that will instantaneously send the ‘start up signal’ to the generator.
+If such a deviation is sensed, then the panel will instantaneously send the ‘start up signal’ to the generator.

 Is the generator really on permanent standby?
 Yes.
-Every standby generator has a water heater that keeps the engine at a constant temperature so in the event of being required at a moments notice, the engine is already at its optimum temperature.
+Every standby generator has a water heater that keeps the engine at a constant temperature, so in the event of it being required at a moment’s notice, the engine is already warm and ready to start easily.

 Can a standby generator fail?
 Yes, like any mechanical equipment it needs regular maintenance and servicing.
-Though if maintained correctly, a standby generator will give over 30 years of faithful service ready to fire up and hold the building load within 60 seconds, day or night.
+But if it is maintained correctly, a standby generator will give over 30 years of faithful service ready to fire up and hold the building load within 60 seconds, day or night.
 What could I do to prevent any level of failure?
 You require N+1 disaster prevention.

 Are standby generators noisy?
 Every generator is built to E.U. noise level standards.
 Each has a silencer and can be either an openset, which has no housing, or an enclosed set which is much quieter, usually 80dbA at one metre and 65dbA at 7 metres.